ewertonpereira/data_science/README.md

-# data_science
+### Data science

- learning python data science
+ Using this repository to learning data science with Python and R